abdiomari/personal_portfolio/README.md

-# personal_portfolio
+# Bonita makeup shop website
-this is an entry level skeleton django based website with a few functionalities it is a blog page as well as a showcase portfolio site
+This is an ecommerce app for a makeup products based business made using python